Last Updated on May 1, 2023 by lindseymahoney

-I added evergreen branches to a vase I already owned and added a small red ribbon to complete the look.
+In our bedroom, I added evergreen branches to a vase I already owned and added a small red ribbon to complete the look.
 Above the mirror, I attached a few branches and concealed the hook with a ribbon.

 Pine tree branches work great, but I also love boxwood bush clippings.
 If you use any natural garland, steal a few strands to add dimension to different types of greenery on display.
 I like to add natural greenery around candles in lanterns or glass urns.

 Look for any branches that have a reddish hue, or even better, a holly bush to add some variety to the mix.
 Local grocery stores often sell small bundles of greenery and flowers that can be used as festive Christmas decor as well.

 A few years ago, I made a dried orange garland and draped it over a holiday sign.
 You can see tree trimmings that I used in the candle urn and the book, “A Christmas Carol”, to add to the festive look.

-3 | Kids Holiday Crafts
+8 | Kids Holiday Crafts

-4 | Decorate with Presents
+9 | Decorate with Presents

 A cluster of presents (3 gifts are great) of varying sizes look great displayed together.
 Adding a small wrapped gift next to a Santa figurine or placing a few gifts near a fireplace adds lots of holiday cheer.

-5 | Scented Candles & Diffusers
+10 | Holiday Scented Candles & Diffusers

 A delicious-smelling holiday candle or diffuser with peppermint oil is a simple way to create holiday cheer.
 Adding a sensory element like seasonal scents quickly creates nostalgic memories and the feeling of Christmas.

-7 | Display Old Santa Visit Photos
+17 | Display Old Santa Visit Photos

 Gather photos from past Santa visits and display them every holiday season.
 Ask your parents if they have any old photos of themselves and your family from Santa visits too.
 This Christmas decor is very nostalgic and my guests always love looking at these fun family memories.